Beginner's Guide to Crate Training for Dogs

 Author: Vebo Pet Supplies Date Posted:11 May 2018

 As we are seeing an ever increasing number of professional dog trainers promoting / requiring crate training as part of their overall training.
 We thought it would be a good idea to give people a crash course on this topic.

 Before we begin, let's answer a few commonly asked question first:

 What is crate training?

-It may sound like a fancy term, but it's really just about getting your dog used to being inside a crate or cage.
-As you can probably imagine, older dogs who have never been in a crate tend to freak out as soon as you put them inside.
+It may sound like a fancy term, but it's really just about getting your dog used to being inside a crate.
+As you can probably imagine, older dogs who have never been in a cage-like enclosure tend to freak out as soon as you put them inside.
 Whereas dogs that are crate trained will mostly see it as a bed or resting place, so they remain calm inside for a much longer period (of course if you lock up a dog in a crate long enough, they will also eventually freak out).
 Crate training doesn't really mean you need to lock up your dog all the time.
 In contrast, most crate trained dogs just use their crates like a bed, and the door probably is open most of the time

 Is it cruel to put my dog in a crate?